Call of the Sea

 Call of the Sea is an adventure video game developed by Out of the Blue and published by Raw Fury.
 The game was released for Windows, Xbox One, and Xbox Series X/S on December 8, 2020.
 The game was also released for Amazon Luna on April 15, 2021, for PlayStation 4 and PlayStation 5 on May 11, 2021, and for Nintendo Switch on September 9, 2025.

-A sequel, titled Call of the Elder Gods is currently in development.
+A sequel, titled Call of the Elder Gods, was released on May 12, 2026, for Windows, PlayStation 5, and Xbox Series X/S.

 Gameplay

 Call of the Sea is an adventure video game played from a first-person perspective.
 The game is set in the 1930s, and players assume control of Norah (Cissy Jones), who must explore an island set in the Southern Pacific to find her husband, Harry (Yuri Lowenthal), who has gone missing after embarking on an expedition.
 The game does not feature a combat system, and players progress in the game by solving various puzzles.